Sequential Membership Inference Attacks: Auditing and Membership Inference for Sequential Mechanisms

 \section{Auditing and Membership Inference for Sequential Mechanisms}

-We assume data is sequentially collected over $T$ steps.
-At each step $t \in \{1, \ldots, T\}$, a fresh batch of data $D_t$ consisting of $n$ samples arrives.
-Each sample is drawn i.i.d.\ from a distribution $\mathcal{D}_t$.
-At step $t$, a sequential mechanism $\mathcal{M}_t$ is applied to the accumulated dataset, releasing output $o_t \triangleq \mathcal{M}_t\left(\bigcup_{i=1}^t D_i\right)$. {We let $\cM$ denote the composed global mechanism whose input is the joint dataset $D\triangleq \bigcup_{i=1}^{T} D_i$ and output is the whole sequence $o \triangleq (o_1,\dots,o_T)$ obtained via the intermediate mechanisms $\cM_1,\dots,\cM_T$.} This formalism models an ML system which is retrained as new data arrives, and each version is released or accessible to users. {The mechanisms and distributions may vary over time.} We are interested in assessing the privacy level achieved by the global mechanism $\cM$, while having access to the intermediate mechanisms $\cM_1,\dots,\cM_T$.
+We formalise MI attacks against sequential mechanisms and their privacy audits.
+Data is collected over $T$ steps: at step $t \in [T]$, a batch $D_t$ of $n$ i.i.d.\ samples from $\mathcal{D}_t$ arrives, and a sequential mechanism $\mathcal{M}_t$ is applied to the accumulated dataset, releasing $o_t \triangleq \mathcal{M}_t(\bigcup_{i=1}^t D_i)$.
+We write $\cM$ for the global mechanism with input $D \triangleq \bigcup_{i=1}^{T} D_i$ and output $o \triangleq (o_1,\dots,o_T)$.
+The mechanisms and distributions may vary over time, modelling an ML system trained or fine-tuned in successive phases with each version released to users. \textit{We aim to assess the privacy of the global mechanism $\cM$ while observing the released outputs of the intermediate mechanisms.}